rudemoss/menu-app/README.md

 - (optional) Run `python lotsofmenus.py` to fill the database with pre-made data
 - Run `python menu_app.py` to start the program
 - Open a browser to `localhost:5000/restaurants`
+- Login with Google OAuth2.0 to add/edit restaurants and menu items

 ## Authors